 - Following the directions on the can of PVC glue and glue the male adapters on opposite ends of the PVC pipe.

-- Connect your garden hose to female pipe swivel adapter.
-Connect the male hose/female pipe adapter to your 2 inch sweeper nozzle.
+- Connect your garden hose to the female pipe swivel adapter.
+Connect the male hose/female pipe adapter to your 2-inch sweeper nozzle.
 Your boring tool is now assembled and ready to go.

 Getting The Pipe Under Obstacle: